WEWORK ALERT: Bragar Eagel & Squire, P.C. is Investigating WeWork Inc. on Behalf of WeWork Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against WeWork Inc. (“WeWork” or the “Company”) (NYSE: WE) on behalf of WeWork stockholders.
+NEW YORK, Dec.
+07, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against WeWork Inc. (“WeWork” or the “Company”) (: WE) on behalf of WeWork stockholders.
 Our investigation concerns whether WeWork has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.